 Variety is not the spice of life when it comes to Visible's service options, as the discount carrier offers only one service plan.
 But it's a really good option — you get unlimited data for $40 a month over Verizon's LTE network, which has been the top performer in our testing.

 Visible used to place a cap on data speeds when the carrier debuted, but that restriction has since been lifted.
 That means you can enjoy the full power of Verizon's network, with your speeds slowing only should the network get too congested.
 (That's standard operating procedure for networks like Visible that use another carrier's towers for their coverage, though.)
-5G service is now available through Visible using Verizon's coverage, but only iPhone 12 users can take advantage of that.
-(The service will extend to select Android devices soon.)
+5G service is now available through Visible using Verizon's coverage, with iPhone 12, Galaxy S21 Plus, Galaxy S21 and Blade X1 5G users able to access 5G at no extra cost.

 Compared to the best cheap cell phone plans, Visible has the best option for families thanks to the generous discounts as you add lines to your plan.
 Two lines of unlimited data at Visible reduces the per-line cost to $35, while a family of four pays a total of $100 (or $25 per line) each month.
 Your Visible Party Plan isn't limited to people living at the same address — it can cover friends, distant relatives or roommates.

-Visible got its start as an iPhone-only carrier, though it's since added Android phones to the mix, from flagships like the Galaxy S20 and Pixel 4 to budget offerings like the Pixel 4a.
+Visible got its start as an iPhone-only carrier, though it subsequently added Android phones to the mix, from flagships like the Galaxy S21 and Pixel 5 to budget offerings like the Pixel 4a.
 You can also bring your own device.